Henkjan1110/intro-programming-website/data/week6/5-complex-programs.md

 hidden: false
 ---

 Learning programming not only teaches you how to write code, but it also helps you develop a better eye for reading code, both your own and others'.
-In this section, we have explored the use of lists and practiced separating the user interface (UI) from the program logic.
+In this week, we have explored the use of lists and practiced separating the user interface (UI) from the program logic.

 The following is from  [On the role of scientific thought](https://www.cs.utexas.edu/users/EWD/ewd04xx/EWD447.PDF) by Dutch computer scientist [Edsger W. Dijkstra](https://en.wikipedia.org/wiki/Edsger_W._Dijkstra) .